 Special cauldrons and mixing ladles (see Infusion) provide a benefit for crafting in batches.

-Transmuting Materials
+Special Crafting: Transmuting Materials

 Alchemist’s Supplies (in conjunction with the power of spells or the Alchemy feature) can be used to transmute materials from one type to another, which requires the transmute material spell.